-Improvement Plan Actions Finalise a 4-year Resource Plan to identify key upgrade/new projects to deliver Council's Strategic Plan objectives.
-Once key projects are recognised within the Long Term Financial Plan, Asset Management Plans will be updated to ensure associated acquisition costs (upgrade/new) and ongoing operational and maintenance costs are appropriately recognised, in conjunction with any scheduling adjustments required for asset renewal programs.
-Continue to work in partnership with both the State and Federal Governments to pursue external funding opportunities for both renewal and significant upgrade/new projects.
-Review and update operations and maintenance standards, to develop more structured and proactive 3 maintenance regimes which provide an acceptable balance between cost, risk, and customer expectations.
-Include changes into future revisions of this Asset Management Plan and Long Term Financial Plan.
-Continue to undertake regular condition audits and revaluation for all our urban elements assets within the nominated 4-year cycles, including regular review of asset useful lives.
-Continue to review our technical standards and their application across the City and Park Lands with respect to climate resilience, circular economy, recycled materials, durability and performance, whole-of-life cost, amenity, and heritage requirements.
-Continue to monitor forecast climate change impacts to ensure we remain resilient through proactively implementing appropriate mitigation and adaptation controls.
-Improve the capture of carbon emission data for technical standards and project procurement to support lower carbon decision making.
-Review of corporate performance measure targets for customer satisfaction, to assist with performance gap analysis.
-9 Review and standardise asset hierarchies for all asset classes within Streets and Park Lands.
-10 Review customer service requests codes to better align with Level of Service reporting and operational and maintenance sub-activities.
-Further develop processes to ensure asset data is updated following the completion of contracted maintenance work and emergency asset replacement resulting from vandalism or knockdowns.
+- Finalise a 4-year Resource Plan to identify key upgrade/new projects to deliver Council's Strategic Plan objectives.
+Once key projects are recognised within the Long Term Financial Plan, Asset Management Plans will be updated to ensure associated acquisition costs (upgrade/new) and ongoing operational and maintenance costs are appropriately recognised, in conjunction with any scheduling adjustments required for asset renewal programs. - Finalise Integrated Transport Strategy in 2024 and identify key priority projects for inclusion within the Resource Plan.
+Asset Management Plans to be reviewed and updated where required, considering any impacts to planned asset renewal programs. - Revise asset renewal forecasts for Adelaide Bridge following the completion of Options Analysis (currently underway). - Continue to work in partnership with both the State and Federal Governments to pursue external funding opportunities for both renewal and significant upgrade/new transportation projects. - Review and update operations and maintenance standards, to develop more structured and proactive maintenance regimes which provide an acceptable balance between cost, risk, and customer expectations.
+Include changes into future revisions of this Asset Management Plan and Long Term Financial Plan. - Continue to undertake regular condition audits and revaluation for all our transportation assets within the nominated 4-year cycles, including regular review of asset useful lives. - Continue to review our technical standards and their application across the transportation network with respect to climate resilience, circular economy, recycled materials, durability and performance, whole-of-life cost, amenity, and heritage requirements. - Continue to monitor forecast climate change impacts to ensure we remain resilient through proactively implementing appropriate mitigation and adaptation controls. - Improve the capture of carbon emission data for technical standards and project procurement to support lower carbon decision making. - Review of corporate performance measure targets for customer satisfaction, to assist with 10 performance gap analysis. - 11 Review and standardise asset hierarchies for all asset classes within Streets and Park Lands. - 12 Review customer service requests codes to better align with Level of Service reporting and operational and maintenance sub-activities. - Further develop processes to ensure asset data is updated following the completion of contracted maintenance work and emergency asset replacement resulting from vandalism or knockdowns.